Smart-Robotic-Viticulture/MaskStomata/README.md

 ### 0. Download the stomata detector model

-TODO: upload this on unsw side and copy the link over.
+contact hiranya.jayakody@unsw.edu.au to receive the link to the model.

 ### 1. Using this repository for inference